Ares-Developers/Ares-docs/ui-features/exit.rst

 The game always asks the player for confirmation when clicking the Exit Game button in the main menu.
-So, players have to click twice before the game acutally closes. :game:`Ares` adds an option to change this extra step.
+So, players have to click twice before the game actually closes. :game:`Ares` adds an option to change this extra step.

 In :file:`uimd.ini`: